lsaffel/getAdvice/README.md

 When the button is clicked, the piece of advice is displayed at the top.
 Below the "Get advice" button is a line displaying the number of times that the button has been clicked.

-What is displayed would look like this:
+What is displayed would look like this, after the button has been clicked a few times:

 If you think your headphones are dying, check the socket for fluff with a straightened paperclip.